-The war in Ukraine has been ongoing for over a month now and while the true death toll remains unclear reports suggest thousands of soldiers and civillians have died.
+The war in Ukraine has been ongoing for almost a year now and while the true death toll remains unclear, reports suggest tens of thousands of soldiers and civilians have died.

-Latest information published by the Office of the United Nations High Commissioner for Human Rights (OHCHR) showed there had been at least 3,838 civilian casualties, including 1,611 killed, between 24 February and 6 April.
+The civilian death rate also continues to rise daily.
+The latest information published bythe Office of the United Nations High Commissioner for Human Rights (OHCHR) showed there had been at least 7,155 civilian deaths and 11,662 injuries, between 24 February 2022 and 5 February 2023.

 No war is ever comparable but estimated death figures can give us an idea of how much countries have suffered as a result of conflict.

 The US and UK, for example, have been heavily involved in conflicts concentrated in the Middle East in recent years, with their militaries losing thousands of lives.
 Figures sourced from a report by the Watson Institute for International and Public Affairs at Brown University shows the US experienced a heavy loss in Iraq (March 2003 to October 2019) with the country losing 4,572 military personnel.
 Other allied forces lost 323 troops during the conflict.